BilkentCompGen/gencore/README.md

 ```
 --max-cc [num]  Set the maximum frequency (core count) for a core to be included in the similarity analysis.
                 Only cores with a frequency less than or equal to the specified value will be considered.
+                You can give multiple threashold in txt file that will be set to each genomes argument.
                 [Default: 4294967295]
                 Usage: ./gencore fa ref1.fa,ref2.fa --max-cc 100
+                   or  ./gencore fa ref1.fa,ref2.fa --max-cc -f max_threashols.txt
 ```

 - **Set Type**: